 SecurOS supports integration with Active Directory and LDAP.
-As an alternate option to using native SecurOS users, AD or LDAP users can connect to a SecurOS system using the Permissions configured in the SecurOS User Right Management.
+As an alternate option to using native SecurOS users, AD or LDAP users can connect to a SecurOS system using the permissions configured by SecurOS User Rights Management.

 For additional security, SecurOS also supports LDAP over TLS, also known as LDAPS.
-LDAPS allows for the encryption of LDAP data (which includes user credentials) in transit when a directory bind is being established, thereby protecting against credential theft.
+LDAPS allows for the encryption of LDAP data (which includes user credentials) in transit when a directory bind is established, thereby protecting against credential theft.